 Use Essential Oils

 Many essential oils are known for their ability to support your body and ward off the possibility of threats.
-Many companies offer a protective blend, but you can also try oregano, melaleuca, rosemary, clove, and frankincense.
+A variety of essential oils may offer relief from cold symptoms, including oregano, tea tree, rosemary, clove, and frankincense.
+Many companies offer an essential oil blend for cold relief as well.
 Apply diluted oils to the soles of your feet or diffuse them for immune support.